Plus: two exclusive Heathrow Rewards competitions

 A simple combination of Irish whiskey, ginger and lime.
 Add lashings of ice.
 Enjoy.

-For this year’s Whisky Festival we have not one but two VIP distillery tours to be won.
+For this year’s Whisky Festival we, in association with Heathrow Rewards, have not one but two great competitions.

 Heathrow’s Whisky Experience

 Celebrate the wonderful world of whisky with us.
-Our May festival brings you sampling events, whisky-inspired dining, special offers and more.
+Our April festival brings, whisky-inspired dining, special offers and more.

 Please drink responsibly, and remember that you must be 18 or over to buy whisky in the United Kingdom.